Integrate your dedicated server to AMS using the AGS SDK

 Send drain signal to the server

-The drain signal tells a dedicated server it should exit as soon as it can safely do so.
-When running in AMS, any server that is not In Session and has received the drain signal is subjected to the drain timeout.
+The drain signal tells a dedicated server it should exit when it can safely do so without interrupting an active game session.
+When running in AMS, any server that is not In Session and has received the drain signal is subject to the drain idle timeout.

 When the drain signal is sent to the dedicated server, the signal will trigger the OnDrainReceived()